tokypt/tokypt/README.md

-- 🌱 I’m currently learning data analysis using SQL, Python and R.
+- 🌱 I’m currently learning data analysis using SQL, BI and R.

 <!---